Henryluckky/henryluckky.github.io/_pages/cv.md

 Work experience
 ======
-* Design Assistant, Suzhou INT Electronics Industry Co., Ltd  Dec.
+* Dec.
 2020 – Jan.
-2021
+2021: Design Assistant, Suzhou INT Electronics Industry Co., Ltd
   * Simulated and verified circuits using Multisim.
 Also assisted in the drawing of some basic layouts using CAD to meet the product requirements.
   * Gained a better understanding of the process of photomask manufacturing and improved proficiency in circuit design software.

-* Software Test assistant, Harbin Tongqu Network Technology Co., Ltd  Jan.
+* Jan.
 2019 – Mar.
-2019
+2019: Software Test assistant, Harbin Tongqu Network Technology Co., Ltd
   * Bulit an user interface with python qt to record the real-time online users of BanWai app and the user’s habit including the frequency and online time of different people.
   * Duties included: Merging pull requests
   * Built a training model of over 200 samples with SVM and gave some suggestions to specific group towards Banwai app.